 The Difference Between Arabica and Robusta?

-If you have just ventured into the great world of home coffee brewing you have probably noticed that some beans boast about being 100% Arabica or even 100% Robusta or a blend of the two.
-So what are Robusta and Arabica and what exactly does that mean?
+If you've just ventured into the vast world of home coffee brewing, you have probably noticed that some bags of beans boast about being 100% Arabica or even 100% Robusta or a blend of the two.
+So what are Robusta and Arabica and what exactly does this all mean?

-Okay, but what is the actual difference between Arabica and Robusta coffee beans and does it make a difference which kind of coffee bean you use?
+OKAY, but what's the actual difference between Arabica and Robusta coffee beans and does it make a difference which kind of coffee bean you use?

-So know you have a better understanding lets delve deeper and take a closer look at these two popular coffee beans and what makes them unique and different in the world of coffee brewing.
+So now you have a better understanding let's delve deeper and take a closer look at these two popular coffee beans and what makes them unique and different in the world of coffee brewing.

 Characteristics of Arabica and Robusta

-Robusta and Arabica for many coffee drinkers taste kind of the same, they are both coffee right?
-However, there are a handful of distinctive characteristics that separate the two coffee beans.
+Robusta and Arabica for many coffee drinkers taste the same; after all, they're both coffee right?
+However, there are actually a handful of distinctive characteristics that do separate these two coffee beans.

-It also worth pointing out that caffeine is actually a natural pest control and helps fend of pests and critters during the most crucial time of the coffee plants life.
-This is probably one of the reasons why the Robusta variety is a lot cheaper to buy, due to the fact it is a lot more hardy to pests and easier to grow.
+It's also worth pointing out that caffeine is actually a natural pest control and helps fend off pests and critters during the most crucial time of the coffee plants life.
+This is probably one of the reasons why the Robusta variety is a lot cheaper to buy, due to the fact it's a lot more hardy to pests and easier to grow.

 The only downside of the Robusta bean is that it tastes bitter, this is also primarily to do with the higher caffeine content.
-So it is not uncommon the find a blended coffee that includes both Arabica and Robusta – the best of both worlds, you could say.
+So it's not uncommon the find a blended coffee that includes both Arabica and Robusta – the best of both worlds, you could say.

 Lastly, both of these coffee bean varieties grow at different altitudes.
-Arabica, grows at higher elevations.
-At these higher elevations, the climate is a lot harsher so the coffee plants grow slower.
+Arabica grows at higher elevations, and at these higher elevations, the climate is a lot harsher, so the coffee plants grow slower.
 Due to the slower growing cycle more refined flavors are produced once the beans have been processed, roasted, and ground for brewing.

 The Two Coffee Bean Shapes